The Most Frank And Honest Rocket Languages Review Ever Written

 Phrase Finder ‘Saved Vocab’ tool is super useful

 Since the Rocket content is so comprehensive, it makes sense to have a good search tool to find exactly what you’re looking for.

 It’s a powerful search tool and as you can see in the picture, the results come back with all sentences containing the word or expression in the search query.

-UPDATE: It was called ‘Phrase Finder’ originally but now is part of the ‘My Vocab’ section.
-Functionality and appearance are a lot better since the 2017 update.
+UPDATE: It was called ‘Phrase Finder’ originally, was renamed to ‘My Vocab’ but is now part of the ‘Saved Vocab’ section.
+Functionality and appearance are a lot better since recent updates.